 How to Adjust the Humidity Level in Your Home

 The humidity level in your home is important to monitor and control, both for comfort and health reasons.
 When humidity is too high, condensation can build up on walls and windows, which can lead to water damage and mold growth.
-When humidity is too low, sinus problems and dry skin are a common problem.
-There are multiple ways to adjust the humidity levels in your home if they are too high or low.
+When humidity is too low, irritated sinuses and dry skin are a common problem.
+Here are some ways to increase humidity in your home and decrease humidity.

 1. Use a Humidifier

 A humidifier will raise the level of humidity in your home (or a particular room).
 They are commonly used during the winter when the air is driest.
 If you are running your heater as well during the winter, it's even more important to monitor the humidity levels because as you heat up your air, the relative humidity drops and its dryness will become increasingly apparent.
 We recommend using a large room humidifier to see the full benefits.